Anuj-P-06/Spam-Detection-Using-LLM/README.md

 ## Overview

-This system leverages **DistilBERT**, a lightweight transformer model, fine-tuned on an SMS message dataset to classify messages as spam or not.
+This system leverages **DistilBERT**, a lightweight transformer model, fine-tuned on an Email/SMS etc message dataset to classify messages as spam or not.
 It offers an efficient solution for filtering unwanted or harmful content in real-time.

 ## Problem Statement and Objectives